Redieteshome/Redieteshome/README.md

 ### Hello and Welcome!👋

-I am Rediet, a Cloud Practitioner skilled in AWS and Azure☁️ .
+I am Rediet, a data Analyst and Cloud Enginner skilled in AWS and Azure☁️ .
 I'm passionate about leveraging technology to drive innovation and solve real-world problems🌍.

 ### About me